 Query Builder will help you browse the database and create basic queries.
 You can select data from multiple tables/databases and Query Builder will create the SQL for you.
 Query Builder relies on FOREIGN KEY's in the database to automate the join's between multiple tables.
 Query Builder will be visible by default when a new report is created.
 For old reports simply push 'Show Query Builder'

-Query Builder is designed to speed up report creation by automating the most tedious parts of query building: remembering tables and columns, and relations between the columns.
+Query Builder is designed to speed up report creation by automating the most tedious parts of query building: remembering tables and columns and relations between the columns.

 Query Builder consists of four views of the database.
 The first view lists all databases visible to the user.
-The second view lists tables from the selected database and third view lists columns from the selected table.
+The second view lists tables from the selected database and the third view lists columns from the selected table.
 The final view is for the user query columns.